Civil Liberties and Actions Against the Police

 - We offer competitive private funding rates and routinely act for clients who pay privately.
 We are proud of the service we offer to our clients.

 - We can offer legal aid contracts or “no win no fee” agreements to financially vulnerable clients to ensure justice is served no matter your situation

 For some of our civil liberties cases, we might offer a “no win, no fee” agreement if we feel your situation suits being supported by this arrangement.

 If agreed upon, then you will only be expected to provide a portion of your compensation to pay for legal services.
 However, if your case is not successful, then you won’t need to pay anything.

 In some situations, you may also be eligible for legal aid cover which can be discussed with our civil liberties team directly.Find out more

 An independent public inquiry into the Government’s handling of the coronavirus pandemic will begin in the spring of 2022.
 We have set up a dedicated team of lawyers to handle all enquiries relating to Covid-19 and the public inquiry and we would like to hear from front-line workers who contracted Covid-19.

 Our Civil Liberties Experts

-Any aggravating factors will also be taken into consideration, such as being unlawfully arrested in front of your family, friends or colleagues, or if an unlawful action does harm to your standing in the community or workplace.
+Any further aggravating factors will also be taken into consideration, such as being unlawfully arrested in front of your family, friends, or colleagues, or if an unlawful act does harm to your standing in the community or workplace.